Dev Basics Lesson 1 of 3

 • touch file.txt — Create an empty file

-• rm file.txt — Delete a file (careful: no trash!)
+• rm file.txt — Delete a file (bypasses trash; irreversible)

-• rm -r folder — Delete a folder and contents
+• rm -r folder — Delete a directory recursively

 • cp file.txt copy.txt — Copy a file